MarcoABsouza/workshop-Data-Bank/README.md

 # Database for Workshop

-This project consists of creating a database for an e-commerce system using MySQL.
+This project consists of creating a database for an workshop system using MySQL.
 The database is designed to store information about customers, vehicles, services, service orders
 ,materials,employees as well as managing the relationship between these entities.

 ## Model Database ER